Master (2021 film): Plot

-J.D is detained for the murders.
-A grief-stricken Charu admonishes J.D for his negligent behavior, revealing that she was the one who had signed him up for the job, believing him to be the only teacher capable of understanding the needs of the inmates.
-She reveals herself as an NGO worker investigating the crimes occurring in the facility; the brothers had desperately contacted her for help.
-While in detention, J.D. discovers the brothers' note, detailing the horrific activities taking place inside the center.
-Heartbroken, he clobbers Bhavani's goons who had been dispatched to kill him and calls Bhavani, promising to make him pay for the boys' deaths.
-Having quit drinking, J.D slowly gains control over the institution and begins to reform the inmates.
-His actions are opposed by Das, an older inmate (found to be an adult) responsible for controlling the younger children.
+Sabari and Manikandan, two brothers, are supposed to surrender for one of Bhavani's murders.
+They slip a note to an unaware J.D., who is drunk.
+Bhavani kills them, and he and the inmates discover their bodies hanging from the ceiling of the detention centre classroom the next day.
+The police detain J.D. for the murders, and Charu, an NGO worker, admonishes him for his negligence.
+While in detention, J.D. discovers the brothers' note detailing the horrific activities in the detention centre.
+Heartbroken, J.D. clobbers Bhavani's goons sent to kill him.
+He calls Bhavani and promises to pay for the boys' deaths.
+After quitting drinking, J.D. gains control over the institution and begins to reform the inmates.
+However, Das, an older inmate responsible for controlling the younger children, opposes him.
+With the help of Undiyal, J.D. discovers that Bhavani regularly makes inmates take the blame for his heinous crimes.
+He records a video of younger inmates, including Undiyal, discussing Das's crimes in the facility.
+Bhavani's goons target Charu and retrieve the film, sparing her only because of Undiyal's timely intervention.
+Undiyal reveals that select inmates are tattooed with the Tamil letter 'ப' (Pa), allowing them to access free food and drugs in exchange for surrendering for Bhavani's crimes.

-With the assistance of a young inmate, Undiyal, J.D discovers that Bhavani regularly makes the inmates take the blame for his crimes.
-He records the video of the younger inmates including Undiyal, speaking about Das's crimes in the facility.
-Bhavani's goons target Charu and retrieve the video from her, sparing her only because of Undiyal's intervention.
-Undiyal reveals that select inmates are tattooed with the Tamil letter 'ப' (Pa), which allows unrestricted access to free food and drugs from Bhavani's associates in exchange for surrendering for his crimes.
-J.D raids the respective establishments and cuts off the drug supply to the detention facility, much to Bhavani's frustration.
-He also sneaks into Bhavani's hideout and threatens him and his men with dire consequences, while unknowingly holding Bhavani at knifepoint using a ball pen.
-Bhavani retaliates by killing some of J.D's batchmates and ex-students.
+J.D. raids various establishments and cuts off the drug supply to the detention facility, causing frustration to Bhavani.
+He sneaks into Bhavani's hideout and threatens him and his men with severe consequences while unknowingly holding Bhavani at knifepoint using a ball pen.
+Bhavani retaliates by killing J.D.'s batchmate, Prem and ex-student, Bhargav, in two separate lorry accidents.
+With J.D. incapacitated by grief, Das abducts most of the inmates, intending to take them out of Tamil Nadu along with Bhavani's Benami documents.
+With the help of archer Vanathi, J.D. defeats Das's men and rescues the children.
+He confronts Das, and J.D. reveals he is the link between Bhavani and the crimes in the detention facility.
+Das reforms and transports J.D. and the children to Bhavani's meatpacking plant.

-With J.D incapacitated by grief, Das abducts most of the inmates, intending to take them out of Tamil Nadu along with Bhavani's Benami documents.
-With the help of his friend and expert archer Vanathi, J.D defeat Das's men and rescues the children.
-J.D confronts Das and makes him realize Bhavani will kill him because he is the link between Bhavani and the crimes in the detention facility.
-Das reforms and transports J.D to Bhavani's meatpacking plant along with the children.
-Das overpowers the men sent to kill him while J.D confronts Bhavani.
-Although Bhavani gets the upper hand, J.D manages to defeat Bhavani, who later urges J.D to join him in politics, but J.D kills him, thus avenging Sabari and Manikandan's death.
-With the children safe, J.D and Das surrender to the police.
-The detention facility is shut down by the government, with the inmates being sent to other detention facilities and state prisons, based on their age.
-J.D, Das, and the other adults from the facility are sent to prison, where they intend to reform the inmates there.
+Bhavani's goons escort Das to a room to kill him, but he overpowers the men sent to kill him while J.D. confronts Bhavani.
+J.D. defeats Bhavani by damaging Bhavani's right hand with his bangle.
+Bhavani later urges J.D. to join him in politics, but J.D. kills him, avenging Sabari's and Manikandan's deaths.
+With the children safe, J.D. and Das surrender to the police.
+The government shuts down the detention facility and sends inmates to other detention facilities and state prisons based on age.
+The government sends J.D., Das, and the other adults from the facility to another prison, where they intend to reform the inmates.